-There are two ways to upgrade the firmware.
-You can use the CLI command or the web interface.
+There are three ways to update the firmware.
+You can use CLI command, Web interface or SNMP interface.

-If you use the CLI command, you need to have a server such as FTP, TFTP, SCP, HTTP, and HTTPS, which automatically includes the time server firmware files.
+If you use the CLI command or SNMP interface, you need to have a server such as FTP, TFTP, SFTP, FTPS, SCP, HTTP, and HTTPS, which can upload the firmware files.

-If you use the web interface, you can choose a firmware file from the list in your PC and you can upload and activate it without additional servers.
+If you use the Web interface, you can choose a firmware file from the list in your PC and you can upload and activate it without additional servers or you can use external servers.

-The time server supports a one-step or two-step upgrade method depending on how you have configured the Defer Update option.
+The Time server supports one-step or two-step FW update method depending on how you have configured the Defer Update option.
 The one-step method is to upload and automatically activate the firmware.
 The two-step method is to upload the firmware first and then activate it by user command.

-- Upgrading the firmware using the CLI command - Upgrading the firmware using the web interface
+- Updating firmware using CLI command

+- Updating firmware using Web interface

+- Updating firmware using SNMP interface

-8.1 Upgrading the firmware using the CLI command
+10.1 Updating firmware using CLI command

-To upgrade the firmware using the CLI command:
+To update the firmware using the CLI command:

-Use the help set system command to get some help information.
+Use the help set update command to get some information.